Michael M S Kalam BSc (Hons)., PGDL.

 From Sutton Coldfield originally, Michael has long been intrigued by the variety of the built environment, its social hierarchies and how regional geography helps create local character and distinctiveness.

-Michael joined Lapworth Architects in February 2010, becoming Managing Director in 2012.
+Michael joined Lapworth Architects in February 2010, becoming MD in 2012.
 Over the last 8 years Michael has completed well over 100 individual commissions in the areas of conservation, historic building alterations, new developments in historic settings, brownfield regeneration, urban design, and regeneration.

 Michael is a strong advocate of sustainable development and his commitment is reflected in his work with re-using historic buildings and developing new sustainable uses for existing structures.